Ballistic-to-hydrodynamic transition and collective modes for two-dimensional electron systems in magnetic field: Introduction

 The predicted mode structure of highly non-ideal electron fluid contradicts to that of ballistic electrons, though both regimes should be equivalent and appear at $\omega\tau_{ee}\gg 1$.
 The ballistic theory states that plasmon dispersion interacts with multiple cyclotron resonances forming the so called Bernstein modes~\cite{BM_chiu1974plasma,BM_bernstein1958waves,BM_sitenko1957oscillations,BM_batke1985nonlocality,BM_gudmundsson1995bernstein,BM_batke1986plasmon,BM_holland2004quantized, BM_roldan2011theory,BM_volkov2014bernstein,bandurin2021}.
 The fundamental Bernstein mode, like conventional magnetoplasmon, starts from $\omega_c$ at $q=0$.
 As it approaches $2\omega_c$, it reaches a plateau, and then falls downward with negative group velocity.
 The group velocity on the plateau is zero, and density of states is singular.
 The plateau frequency is shifted from $2\omega_c$ by minigap.
 The next branch of the Bershtein modes starts from $2 \omega_c$ at $q=0$ and forms a plateau near the triple cyclotron frequency.
 Similar branches occur at each multiple of the cyclotron frequency.

 In this \New{article}, we are aiming to resolve the abovementioned contradictions between 'ballistic' and 'highly-viscous hydrodynamic' models for 2DES in magnetic field.
-To this end, we develop a classical kinetic model that describes magnetotransport in ballistic, hydrodynamic, and intermediate transport regimes (with $\varepsilon_F \gg T$).
+To this end, we develop a generalized classical kinetic model that describes magnetotransport in ballistic and hydrodynamic transport regimes as limiting cases (with $\varepsilon_F \gg T$).
 The model is based on \New{Boltzmann} kinetic equation with model \New{momentum and particle conserving} e-e collision integral.
 We calculate the nonlocal high-frequency conductivity with non-zero magnetic field, which is a necessary block for calculating many light-matter interaction characteristics~\cite{Sig_ciraci2012probing,Sig_gonccalves2021quantum,Sig_lundeberg2017tuning} (Section~\ref{Sec:conductivity}).

 Using the expression for conductivity, we study the evolution of the dispersion of magnetoplasmons during the transition from the hydrodynamic regime to the ballistic regime (Section~\ref{Sec:MP_dispersion}).
 At a high frequency of electron-electron collisions corresponding to the hydrodynamic regime, an conventional magnetoplasmon with a single cyclotron gap is observed.
 As the collision frequency decreases, more and more pronounced dispersion splittings at multiple cyclotron frequencies appear, which in the ballistic regime take on the explicit form of Berstein modes.
 We inspect the approximation of "collisionless" hydrodynamics~(Section~\ref{Sec:collisionless_HD}) and find that is applicable only for wave vectors smaller than the anticrossing point $q^*$ of the two lowest Bernstein modes, coinciding with them in the region of applicability.
 This means that transverse zero magnetosound is an artifact of long-wave expansion of transport equations beyond the region of applicability.